Louisville, KY Office Overview

 Louisville, KY Green Office Space

 Developers are aware of this demand, and with the number green building projects underway, Louisville is making progress in becoming one of the top green office markets.
-The 2017 National Green Building Adoption Index looked at office properties in 30 major U.S. markets and discovered, EPA Energy Star-labeled buildings included, that the percentage of green certification has increased nationally from under 5% in 2005 to 38% as of mid-2017.
+The 2017 National Green Building Adoption Index looked at properties in 30 major U.S. markets and discovered, EPA Energy Star-labeled buildings included, that the percentage of green certification has increased nationally from under 5% in 2005 to 38% as of mid-2017.

 Louisville, KY's Top Office-Using Sectors